Qalamoun offensive (May–June 2015): Prelude

 Between 25 and 28 March 2015, the Syrian Army and Hezbollah captured two hills near the town of Flitah and several others in the Zabadani region.
 The fighting left 30 rebels dead.
 The Lebanese Army seized some positions on the outskirts of Arsal from jihadist fighters.
 By 3 April, the Syrian military had advanced on three axes towards Zabadani, securing the western and eastern approaches to the city, and relatively paralyzing the defending rebels.
 Fifteen al-Nusra fighters attempting to reinforce the rebels in Zabadani were killed trying to breach the cordon.

 In mid-April, opposition forces captured a strategic hill overlooking Flita that had been held by Hezbollah fighters.
 At this time, Hezbollah was preparing for a new offensive, considered to be a decisive battle for Qalamoun, while the rebels were making efforts to unite different warring opposition groups in an effort to take control of the Qalamoun region.
 However, ISIL and al-Nusra were still competing to win over communities in the Arsal area and the rebels in both Zabadani's mountains range and in the Anti-Lebanon Mountains switched from offense to defense.
 They were preparing trenches, tunnels, bunkers, and barricades, in anticipation of a possible battle in the spring.

+On the morning on 25 April 2015, explosions targeted the Brigade 155 (main Syrian Scud missile-base) and Brigade 65 bases in Qalamoun.
+Two weapons convoys were also targeted, reportedly killing one person.
+According to an opposition source, the targets were Hezbollah camps and ammo storages within the two bases.
+Several explosions were heard in the areas of Kteife, Yabrud and a village in Qalamoun.
+Plumes of smoke were seen above the Brigade 65 base, shortly after the strikes.

+According to conflicting sources, the attack was attributed to a ground attack by Al-Nusra Front, or an air operation of the Israeli Air Force.
+Unprecedently, unlike previous cases of no comment, Israeli official sources denied any involvement of Israeli forces in the incident.